Capture Tab: Icons and Elements in the Project Structure View

 to open the context menu.

-For point clouds imported manually, for example .cpe or .e57 files, this icon means that the cloud was marked as georeferenced by the user.
-Generally speaking, a georeferenced (or survey-controlled) point cloud does not require further alignment.
+For point clouds imported manually, for example .cpe or .e57 files, this icon means that the cloud is either aligned or registered or was marked as georeferenced by the user.

-For point clouds uploaded from SCENE, this icon means that the point cloud is at its original position, and no further alignment has been applied in Sphere XG.
-(Typically, users will georeference/survey-control these point clouds in SCENE before uploading them to Sphere XG).
+For point clouds uploaded from SCENE or created with the Blink workflow, this icon means that the point cloud is at its original position, and no further alignment has been applied in Sphere XG.

 Three-dots Menu